StellarSk8board/Entole/CONTRIBUTING.md

 ## Forking

-If you are forking the repository you will be able to run the Build, Test and Integration test workflows.
-However in order to make the integration tests run you'll need to add a [GitHub Repository Secret](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository) with a value of `GEMINI_API_KEY` and set that to a valid API key that you have available.
-Your key and secret are private to your repo; no one without access can see your key and you cannot see any secrets related to this repo.
+If you are forking the repository, you will be able to run the Build, Test, and Integration test workflows.
+However, to make the integration tests run, you'll need to add appropriate API keys as [GitHub Repository Secrets](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository):

+- `OPENAI_API_KEY` - For OpenAI integration tests
+- `ANTHROPIC_API_KEY` - For Anthropic integration tests
+- `OPENROUTER_API_KEY` - For OpenRouter integration tests

+Your keys and secrets are private to your repo; no one without access can see your keys.

-Additionally you will need to click on the `Actions` tab and enable workflows for your repository, you'll find it's the large blue button in the center of the screen.
+Additionally, you will need to click on the `Actions` tab and enable workflows for your repository.

 ## Development Setup and Workflow